wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/131201026-93ada43f-58b1-43b5-ac70-c70c85fe15d5.png"><img alt="terraform-dependency-graph-2257x1019" width="2257" height="1019" src="https://user-images.githubusercontent.com/300046/131201026-93ada43f-58b1-43b5-ac70-c70c85fe15d5.png"></a>

+The above is from <a target="_blank" href="https://cloudacademy.com/learning-paths/solving-infrastructure-challenges-with-terraform-197/">"Solving Infrastructure Challenges with Terraform" 5h videos on CloudAcademy</a> by <a target="_blank" href="https://www.linkedin.com/in/loganrakai/">Rogan Rakai</a> using GCP and VSCode on <a target="_blank" href="https://github.com/cloudacademy/managing-infrastructure-with-terraform">https://github.com/cloudacademy/managing-infrastructure-with-terraform</a> to create a two-tier sample WordPress app with a <a target="_blank" href="https://github.com/cloudacademy/managing-infrastructure-with-terraform/blob/master/src/5-gcp-demo/two-tier/cloudsql.tf">MYSQL_5_7 database</a>, both running under Kubernetes (GKE), with a replica in another region.

 Under the covers, Terraform plan <strong>generates an executable</strong>, and uses it to <a href="#TerraformApply">apply</a> configuration to create infrastructure.
 This guarantees that what appeared in plan is the same as when apply occurs.